ROAD TRIP TUSCANY IN 7-10 DAYS

 It sounds like 10 perfect days spent in Tuscany!

 While I did not do my trip to this itinerary, this is how I would do it now that I know better.

 However, even if you change the route or some places, this post hopefully has helped you create your perfect one-week Tuscany itinerary.

 Sometimes I felt like I had visited a village already as some towns and villages are “similar,” and the scenery did not always dramatically change.
-However, it was a great experience, and while 5 days in Tuscany is the minimum, you can easily spend much more time there without getting bored.
+However, it was a great experience.
+5 days in Tuscany is the absolute, 7 days in Tuscany is a good amount to spend here, but even 10 days in Tuscany will be fun without getting bored.